QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/tools/dns_investigation.md

 You can also check [DNSRecon](/cybersecurity/red-team/s2.discovery/tools/dnsrecon.md), but it's mainly used during discovery.

 ➡️ Find attack vectors: domains, subdomains, mail servers...
+They may also expose, with the TXT records, third-party apps and services.

 <br>